Distribution Transformer Market Size and Share

 Global Distribution Transformer Market Report Scope

-A distribution transformer is also mentioned to as an isolation transformer.
+A distribution transformer is also referred to as an isolation transformer.
 The main function of a distribution transformer is to convert the high voltage into normal voltage, like 240/120 V, for power distribution.
 The distribution system has different types of transformers, such as single-phase, 3-phase, underground, pad-mounted, and pole-mounted transformers.

 By Power Rating